ModelValidationProgram/MVP-NonClinalAF/notebook/20210604_expandSim_R.md

 ### Plan to set up parameter space
 - [ ] set up a data frame of scenarios
 - [ ] Tweak unix pipeline to run a scenario quickly

-### current thoughts

-Based on what I've looked at so far, it looks like LFMM has a high false negative rate but few false positives.
-RDA has a high false positive rate.

-However, we can put their outliers into an RDA and still make a pretty accurate prediction about the optimal environment for an individual.
-So even though we can't identify the genetic basis of adaptation, in some cases we can still make an accurate prediction about the optimal environment for that genotype, and that prediction is robust to different sets of loci used.